zer2/Fantasy-Basketball--in-progress-/readme.md

 Simulations also suggest that G-scores work better than Z-scores in the "Head-to-Head: Most Categories" format.
 I chose not to include the results here because it is a very strategic format, and expecting other drafters to go straight off ranking lists is probably unrealistic for it.
 Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores.

 Another possible use-case is auctions.
 There is a well-known procedure for translating player value to auction value, outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393).
 If the auction is for a head-to-head format, it is reasonable to use G-scores to quantify value rather than Z-scores

-## Addendum 1 : Other formats

-This analysis has focused on the head-to-head formats.
-For completeness' sake, here are my thoughts on why there are no implications for other formats
-- "Rotisserie": Since Rotisserie uses full-season scores, week-to-week variance is irrelevant and Z-scores still make sense
-- "Head-to-Head: Points"/"Season Points": Points leagues don't use category scoring, so neither Z-scores nor G-scores are applicable

-## Addendum 2: Further improvement
+## Addendum: Further improvement

 Any situation-agnostic value quantification system is subptimal, since a truly optimal strategy would adapt to the circumstances of the draft/auction.